AdamBrodzinski/RedScript/readme.md

 #### Plays well with React
 We've added a bit of sugar for creating React stateless components so that you don't have to wrap it in parens and use a `return` keyword.
-It must be the *last* function in the module for this to work.

 ```elixir